Job sharing explained

 Applying as a job sharer to a vacant post

-Where an individual applies for a vacancy as part of a job share without a complementary job sharer and the individual meets the essential criteria of the person specification and is short listed and selected as the best person for the job, consideration will need to be given to advertising for a job sharer and any offer made will be subject to recruiting a job share partner through a single recruitment exercise.
+An applicant may apply for a vacancy as part of a job share without a complementary job sharer.
+If they meet the essential criteria of the person specification, are shortlisted and selected as the best person for the job, consideration will need to be given to advertising for a job sharer.
+Any offer made will be subject to recruiting a job share partner through a single recruitment exercise.

 Applying for a job share as an existing post holder

 A member of staff who wishes to share their current post should discuss the request with their line manager in the first instance.
-They should then follow the Flexible Working Request Procedure outlined in section 4.1.
+They should then follow the flexible working request procedure.

 As job sharers are contracted as inter-dependent partners, the departure of one will impact on the other's contractual position.
 This means that if one job share partner leaves and a replacement cannot be found to cover the remaining hours, the contract of the remaining job sharer may be terminated if no other part time post or alternative job share can be identified.
 Advice should be sought from Human Resources in these situations.